 Dismissal time is 2:40 PM.
 However, as the traffic line fills, we may dismiss some students before 2:40 PM.
+Dismissal for Middle School students is in front of the Lower School.
 For safety reasons, Middle School students may not be dismissed to other parts of campus without parental authorization for pick up from an older sibling.
 Older siblings must drive to the pick-up line or walk to the Lower School front office to pick up their sibling.
 Lower School and Middle School students are not allowed to walk to parking lots to meet older siblings.
 All students are to be picked up no later than 3:10 PM.
 At 3:10 PM, Middle School students will report to After Care unless they are participating in a school-sponsored activity or are supervised.

 Dismissal from after-school activities: K-8th grade students dismissed from a club or athletic activity will report to After Care if they do not have a ride available and will be responsible for payment.